Arizona Gov. Ducey (R) announces he won’t run for Senate, in blow to GOP recruitment effort

 News of the letter was first reported by the Arizona Republic.

-For months, former president Donald Trump has publicly criticized Ducey, who recognized Joe Biden’s win in Arizona in 2020 and has rejected the former president’s baseless claims of election fraud.
+For months, Donald Trump has publicly criticized Ducey, who recognized Joe Biden’s win in Arizona in 2020 and has rejected the former president’s baseless claims of election fraud.

-“MAGA will never accept RINO Governor Doug Ducey of Arizona running for the U.S. Senate—So save your time, money, and energy, Mitch!”
+“MAGA will never accept RINO Governor Doug Ducey of Arizona running for the U.S. Senate — So save your time, money, and energy, Mitch!”
 Trump said in a statement last month, using an acronym for “Republican in Name Only.”
 Trump appeared to be responding to a New York Times report detailing efforts by McConnell, former president George W. Bush and others to encourage Ducey to run against Kelly.

 In his letter to donors Thursday, Ducey made no mention of Trump — but did heap praise on McConnell.